author’s note: I repost this one to honor an experience that happened 39 years ago today. The experience continues to inform my spiritual awareness.

 He is dying.

 This was not eccentricity; it was alienation.
 By referring to myself as an object—a “he” rather than an “I”—I created a safe, critical distance from the raw vulnerability of being alive.
-I had severed the spiritual tendon binding soul to body, watching my own life from the shore as the ship drifted away.
+I had severed the spiritual tendon binding soul to body, watching my life from the shore as the ship carrying much of my essence drifted away.

 Even as I spiraled, a part of me—perhaps that seed Heinlein planted—searched for meaning.
 My relationship with American Christianity was rocky terrain of jagged peaks and deep valleys.
 I had attended Sunday school but found its teachings irrelevant and incomplete.
 Its core premise of humanity’s inherent sinfulness never resonated with my soul’s ancient longing for unity.
 Each time I cobbled together a few weeks of sobriety—which happened perhaps four times across sixteen years of addiction—I returned to Christianity, hoping to find the missing piece.
 Each encounter left me spiritually malnourished, chewing dry dogma when I craved living water.